-Mnuchin, Kudlow to fulfill Trump term
+Treasury Secretary Steven Mnuchin, Kudlow to fulfill Trump term

 Both were key architects in the rapid shoring up of the CARES Act